laminas/laminas-mvc-middleware/docs/book/intro.md

 ## Writing Middleware

-Starting in zend-mvc 3.1.0 and continued in this package, the `MiddlewareListener` always adds middleware to a `Zend\Stratigility\MiddlewarePipe` instance, and invokes it as [http-interop/http-middleware](https://github.com/http-interop/http-middleware), passing it a PSR-7 `ServerRequestInterface` and an http-interop `DelegateInterface`.
+Starting in laminas-mvc 3.1.0 and continued in this package, the `MiddlewareListener` always adds middleware to a `Laminas\Stratigility\MiddlewarePipe` instance, and invokes it as [http-interop/http-middleware](https://github.com/http-interop/http-middleware), passing it a PSR-7 `ServerRequestInterface` and an http-interop `DelegateInterface`.